History of the City of Hammond

 A pioneering railroad town, Hammond, LA, has been a staple of Northshore life since 1830 when Peter Hammond decided to make his new home 55 miles outside of New Orleans.
 Hammond was originally from Sweden, and moved to this area to manufacture products from resin in pine trees, shipping them to New Orleans to sell.

-Railroad is the reason behind the city’s success, and in 1854, the New Orleans, Jackson and Great Northern Railroad pumped people and money into this small, pioneer town.
-A flag station just a block away from the current train depot was called “Hammond’s Crossing” and brought handfuls of new people to town.
-Peter Hammond was so convinced that the railroad would bring people to the city that he signed a contract with the rail company that forced the trains to stop every time they passed through Hammond.
+In 1854 the New Orleans, Jackson and Great Northern Railroad began pumping people and money into this small, pioneer town.
+A flag station just a block away from the current train depot was called “Hammond’s crossing” and brought in handfuls of new people.
+Peter Hammond was so convinced that the railroad was crucial to the growth of city that he signed a contract with the rail company, forcing the trains to stop every time they passed through Hammond.

 At the turn of the 20th century, Hammond struck gold – in the form of red.
 With the development of the strawberry industry, Hammond saw another explosion in growth.
 The city became a center for growing, processing, and shipping strawberries.
-Boxcar loads of strawberries became a staple of the area and as trains left the city headed north, the money flowed south.
+Boxcar loads of strawberries became a staple of the area.
+As the trains left the city headed north, the money flowed south.

 Hammond has never ceased its long history of prosperity.
 Planes began flying into the area as the airport was developed, and the founding of Southeastern Louisiana University has brought thousands upon thousands of students through the city.
 Industry has moved in, and with it, more people.
 And the development of the interstate corridors of I-55 and I-12, Hammond’s footprint has only expanded.

 As the city is located only 30 miles from the state capitol and 55 miles from New Orleans at the crossroads of the two major interstates, many people are choosing to locate in Hammond and commute to their big-city jobs.